sraocodes/SRAO_CV/content/projects.md

           - type: "font"
             icon: "fa-users"
             description: "Collaborative Research"
+          - type: "font"
+            icon: "fa-brain"
+            description: "Regularization & Inverse Problems"
+          - type: "font"
+            icon: "fa-image"
+            description: "Image Processing"
+          - type: "font"
+            icon: "fa-calculator"
+            description: "Computational Techniques & Linear Algebra"

       - main_text: "Modeling Electrical Anisotropy in Plant Roots"
-        sub_text: "Research Contributor, University of Bonn, Germany, Date 2016-2020"
+        sub_text: "Research Contributor, University of Bonn, Germany, 2016-2020"
-        image: "/path/to/your/image.jpg"
+        image: "images/aniso.png"
-        imageWidth: "150px"
+        imageWidth: "350px"
-        imageHeight: "100px"
+        imageHeight: "300px"
         description: |
-          This initiative explored the potential of electrical anisotropy as a root phenotyping parameter under the guidance of Prof. Andreas Kemna at Bonn.
-The research aimed to establish innovative computational methods to better understand signatures of plant roots in its electrical characteristics.
+          Collaborating with Prof. Andreas Kemna at the University of Bonn, I embarked on a journey to explore the potential of electrical anisotropy as a root phenotyping parameter.
+This research was not just about understanding plant roots but also about leveraging computational techniques to interpret their electrical characteristics.

           **Key Achievements and Tasks:**
-          - Modeled the concept of using electrical anisotropy for root phenotyping.
+          - Advanced the concept of using electrical anisotropy for root phenotyping, aiming to decipher the unique electrical signatures of plant roots.
-          - Advanced the understanding of plant root architecture through non-invasive electrical measurements.
+          - Utilized computational methods to analyze the electrical characteristics of roots, emphasizing the importance of electrical anisotropy in the phenotyping process.
+          - Engaged in numerical studies, particularly focusing on root water uptake and its impact on electrical properties.
-          - **Publication:** Significant findings and methodologies were shared in a [research conference](https://orbi.uliege.be/handle/2268/252233) to benefit the broader scientific community.
+          - **Publication:** Our innovative methodologies and findings were shared with the global scientific community through a [research conference](https://orbi.uliege.be/handle/2268/252233).

         skills:
           - type: "font"
             icon: "fa-seedling"
-            description: "high performance computing"
+            description: "Root Phenotyping"
           - type: "font"
             icon: "fa-bolt"
-            description: "root phenotyping"
+            description: "Electrical Anisotropy Analysis"
           - type: "font"
             icon: "fa-brain"
-            description: "Innovative Research"
+            description: "Computational Research"
           - type: "font"
             icon: "fa-project-diagram"
-            description: "Finite Element Analysis"
+            description: "Numerical Studies on Root Water Uptake"
+          - type: "font"
+            icon: "fa-image"
+            description: "Image Analysis & Comparison"
+          - type: "font"
+            icon: "fa-calculator"
+            description: "Statistical Analysis & Data Interpretation"

       - main_text: "Satellite-based Soil Moisture Estimation"
-        sub_text: "Research Associate, Indian Institute of Science, 2022-2023"
+        sub_text: "Research Associate, Indian Institute of Science, Sept 2022-June 2023"
-        image: "/path/to/your/image.jpg" # Replace this with the path to your project image if you have one
+        image: "images/satellite.png"
-        imageWidth: "150px"
+        imageWidth: "300px"
-        imageHeight: "100px"
+        imageHeight: "300px"
         description: |
             As a Research Associate at the Indian Institute of Science, I'm delved deep into the intricacies of estimating soil moisture using satellite-based remote sensing data.
 My primary focus was to understand and model the backscatter signatures from the soil and vegetation.